 The base management fee is assessed at an annual rate of 2% computed on the basis of the average value of the Company's gross invested assets at the end of the two most recently completed quarters, which are total assets less the cash proceeds and cash and cash equivalents from the proceeds of the Company's initial public offering that are not invested in debt and equity securities of portfolio companies.
-Through December 31, 2005, the base management fee was computed and payable monthly in arrears.
-Subsequent to December 31, 2005, the base management fee will be assessed at an annual rate of 2% computed and payable quarterly in arrears.
-Beginning in periods subsequent to September 30, 2006, the base management fee will be assessed at an annual rate of 2% computed on the basis of the average value of the Company's average gross assets at the end of the two most recently completed quarters, which are total assets, including investments made with proceeds of borrowings, less any uninvested cash or cash equivalents resulting from borrowings.
-This new calculation was originally scheduled to begin in periods after March 31, 2006; however, on April 11, 2006, the Company's Board of Directors accepted another voluntary waiver from GMC that will allow the current calculation of the base management fee to be effective through June 30, 2006.
-In addition, on July 11, 2006, the Company's 0, 2006.
+Through September 30, 2006, the base management fee was computed and payable quarterly.
+Beginning in periods subsequent to December 31, 2006, the base management fee will be assessed at an annual rate of 2% computed on the basis of the average value of the Company's average gross assets at the end of the two most recently completed quarters, which are total assets, including investments made with proceeds of borrowings, less any uninvested cash or cash equivalents resulting from borrowings.
+This new calculation was originally scheduled to begin in periods after March 31, 2006; however, on April 11, 2006 and July 11, 2006, the Company's Board of Directors accepted a voluntary waiver from GMC that allowed the current calculation of the base management fee to be effective through June 30, 2006 and September 30, 2006, respectively.
+Further, on October 10, 2006, the Company's Board of Directors accepted another voluntary waiver from GMC that will allow the current calculation of the base management fee to be effective through December 31, 2006.

 When GMC receives fees from the Company's portfolio companies, such as investment banking fees, structuring fees or executive recruiting services fees, one half of these fees will be credited against the base management fee that the Company would otherwise be required to pay to GMC.
-For the three months ended June 30, 2006, the Company recognized a base management fee of \$801,309 which was unpaid at June 30, 2006 and is reflected in the accompanying statements of assets and liabilities as a base management fee payable to GMC.
-No base management fee was recorded in for the period from June 22, 2005 (Commencement of operations) through June 30, 2005 as the Company had no gross invested assets as of June 30, 2005.
+For the three and six months ended September 30, 2006, the Company recognized a base management fee of \$861,893 and \$1,663,202, respectively, of which \$861,893 remained unpaid at September 30, 2006 and is reflected in the accompanying statements of assets and liabilities as a base management fee payable to GMC.
+The Company recognized a base management fee of \$92,108 for the three months ended September 30, 2005 and for the period June 22, 2005 (commencement of operations) to September 30, 2005.

 The incentive fee consists of two parts: an income-based incentive fee and a capital gains incentive fee.
-The income-based incentive fee is calculated and payable quarterly in arrears based on our pre-incentive fee net investment income for the immediately preceding calendar quarter.
-The capital gains incentive fee will be determined and payable annually in arrears as of the end of each fiscal year (or upon termination of the Advisory Agreement, as of the termination date), commencing on March 31, 2006, and will equal 20.0% of the realized capital gains since inception through the end of the current fiscal year, if any, computed net of all realized capital losses, and net unrealized capital depreciation since inception at the end of each fiscal year.
+The income-based incentive fee is calculated and payable quarterly in arrears based on the Company's pre-incentive fee net investment income for the immediately preceding calendar quarter.
+The capital gains incentive fee is determined and payable annually in arrears as of the end of each fiscal year (or upon termination of the Advisory Agreement, as of the termination date) and equals 20.0% of the realized capital gains since inception through the end of the current fiscal year, if any, computed net of all realized capital losses, and net unrealized capital depreciation since inception at the end of each fiscal year.
 Refer to the Company's Form 10-K for the fiscal year ended March 31, 2006 for more information regarding the calculation of the incentive fee.

-Because pre-incentive fee net investment income was below the hurdle rate of 1.75% of net assets, no income-based incentive fee was recorded for the three months ended June 30, 2006 and the period June 22, 2005 (Commencement of operations) to June 30, 2005.
+Because pre-incentive fee net investment income was below the hurdle rate of 1.75% of net assets, no income-based incentive fee was recorded for the three or six months ended September 30, 2006, the three months ended September 30, 2005 or the period June 22, 2005 (Commencement of operations) to September 30, 2005.